Header image courtesy of @andrewncy.images (via Instagram)

 With almost 300 kilometres of hiking trails and countless smaller tracks, the range of hiking options in Hong Kong is so wide that it can be hard to choose which to tackle.
 But looping around the south of Lantau Island, the 70-kilometre-long Lantau Trail offers stunning panoramic views of the offshore islands, not to mention a beautiful and romantic sunset at the peak—so don’t forget to bring your camera!

-Luckily, you won’t have to tackle all 70 kilometres of this challenging trek.
+Luckily, you will not have to tackle all 70 kilometres of this challenging trek.
 The easiest—and fastest—option is probably to start from Pak Lung Au, climb up to the peak, then hike back down to the starting point.